-The sacredness of the moment hurt – a swelling tight at the edges.
-I was thrown forward to the day time will have run out on us, make me let go my son with the borrowed breath.
+The sacred moment hurt – a swelling tight at the edges.
+I was thrown forward to the day time will have run out on us, ask that I return borrowed breath.

 “Someday you will have to,” I said quietly.
 A weak smile back, and we puckered for two more wet kisses.

 I squeezed those little fingers down the rest of the steps.

 I learned not to expect anything from anyone – not even my amazing friends – but to give.
 People have their own burdens.
 I am grateful that anyone should stop to think of me in some way.
 Wish I had known earlier not to impose standards in my relationships, to free people in their weakness, free God to grow them.

 It was the decade I fell in love twice.
 With the man I agreed to marry and the baby boy I found myself cradling.
 I realize my guys have been my 30s.
 With an I.V. needling sustenance into my broken body on my 30th birthday, I had yet to imagine I would meet my husband the following year – on the dance floor.
 While some of the most excruciating trials darken this period of my history, these 10 years have been my best.
 That I should be given a companion to come alongside, hold me up and provide for me, depend on me in the mundane.
 That I should experience the ineffable wonder of growing a person and bringing forth that life from my own body.
 My hands, given to help fashion a mind and soul, feed and grow health in the person God had knit in my womb.